garrandall/popular-music-data/tracks/climb-every-mountain-jordan-smith.md

   start_date: '2016-01-02'
 ---

-Climb ev'ry mountain
+Climb every mountain
 Search high and low
-Follow ev'ry by-way
+Follow every by-way
 Every path you know

-Climb ev'ry mountain
+Climb every mountain
-Ford ev'ry stream
+Ford every stream
-Follow ev'ry rainbow
+Follow every rainbow
 'Til you find your dream

 A dream that will need